vinhnghiemcr/u3_lab_redux_movies/README.md

-# React Redux Middleware Practice
+# Redux Movies

 ![Walt](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2FR3S6MfUoKvBVS%2Fgiphy.gif&f=1&nofb=1)

 ## Overview
 We'll be building a React app that uses a movie and TV API!
 We'll use Redux and Thunk to manage our state.

 ## Getting Started
 - `fork` and `clone`